MANO-B/MicroSEC/cran-comments.md

 R CMD check succeeded

 ## Downstream dependencies
-There were no downstream dependencies.
+There are currently no downstream dependencies for this package.